Melbourne Hotel: History

-In 1993 the building was purchased by Decanning Ltd, who renovated it for the use as a private business club, The Old Melbourne Club.
+In 1993 the building was purchased by Decanning Ltd, who renovated it for the use of a private business club, The Old Melbourne Club.
 The company engaged the architectural firm of Oldham Boas Ednie-Brown to undertake the renovations, which included a western extension of the Hay Street frontage to match the existing structure.
-The renovations occurred from 1994 to 1995, and included the restoration of the cantilevered balcony, together with the grand timber staircase and decorative ceilings to their original splendour.
+The renovations occurred from 1994 to 1995, and included the restoration of the cantilevered balcony, together with the grand timber staircase and decorative ceilings, to their original splendour.

 In 2006, Singaporean-company Oakesfield Pty Ltd took ownership of the Melbourne Hotel.
-The Buchan Group architectural firm undertook renovations of the building from 2015-2018, which included demolition of the 1990s additions to the building and their replacement with a seven-storey structure that wrapped around the building.
+The Buchan Group architectural firm undertook renovations of the building from 2015–2018, which included demolition of the 1990s additions to the building and their replacement with a seven-storey structure that wrapped around the building.
 The $40 million redevelopment included 73 guest rooms, function rooms and five food and drink venues.
 The front bar was reopened as De Baun & Co in honour of the original building owner John De Baun.